JamieS56/Milestone-Project-4/README.md

     ```

-    This is my Goal class it contains the id of the goal, the team which scored, the goal scorer, assist maker and which fixture the goal was scored in.
-With all this information linked to the goal, it makes it easy to build queries about the goals in certain fixtures or by certain teams or even by players throughout the app.
+    This is my Goal class it contains the id of the goal, the team which scored, the goal scorer, assist maker and which fixture the goal was scored in. with all this information linked to the goal it makes it easy to make queries about the goals in certain fixtures or by certain teams or even by players throughout the app.

     players/models.py